 Simply fill out the form at the bottom of your chosen tour page to let us know your dates and preferences.
 We’ll need a 20% deposit via Paypal to reserve your dates.
 Please note that for our longer, join-in workshops, the deposit scheme may vary.

 What if I need to cancel?

-We believe that it is important to take a flexible approach to the tours we offer: this way we can make the most of unique opportunities that present themselves and also better meet the needs of participants of our workshops.
-Furthermore we keep our groups small to encourage interaction with the instructor, guides and fellow participants.
-Our instructors are professional photographers and artists and we design our workshops to allow for ample instructive interaction.
+We believe that it is important to take a flexible approach to the tours we offer, this way we can make the most of unique opportunities that present themselves and also better meet the needs of participants of our workshops.
+Furthermore we keep our groups small to encourage interaction with the instructor and fellow participants.
+Our instructors are professional photographers and artists and we design our workshops to allow for in-depth instructive interaction.

-The workshops also cover a wide range of subjects – exploring the towns & markets, attending local festivals and ceremonies or getting lost amongst the ancient temples and out in nature: all the time having an experienced instructor there to assist, provide tips and answer questions.
-Our aim is to provide an unforgettable experience where participants experience the beauty and rich culture of Cambodia whilst at the same time developing their photography skills through interaction with- and the support of professionals.
+Our workshops cover a wide range of subject matter – exploring towns & markets, attending local festivals and ceremonies or exploring the ancient temples and vast countryside, all the while having an experienced instructor on hand to assist, provide tips and answer questions.
+Our aim is to provide an unforgettable experience where participants experience the beauty and rich culture of Cambodia whilst at the same time developing their photography skills through interaction with, and the support of our team of professionals.